lapooh04/EcoFlare-Real-time-wildfire-tracking-and-spread-prediction/README.md

-# wildfire-spread-prediction
-# EcoFlare: Real-Time Wildfire Monitoring & Prediction System
+# EcoFlare: Real-Time Wildfire Monitoring & Spread Prediction System

 **EcoFlare** is an end-to-end, full-stack wildfire monitoring and prediction platform that leverages geospatial deep learning, real-time data streaming, and scalable analytics to provide actionable insights into fire-prone zones and active wildfire spread.